IyadAssaf/MIDI-io/README.md

 MidiIO
 ======

-MidiIO is a CoreMIDI wrapper for OSX.
+MidiIO is a simple CoreMIDI wrapper for OSX.
 The project aims to make getting and sending MIDI events stupidly easy so people can get on with creating awesome things.

 ###Methods: